Back to Glossary

 According to current analytical data, in the U.S. in the second quarter of 2023 alone, credit institutions have incurred $19 billion in losses – this amount has been written off as unrecoverable.

-To reduce losses, credit organizations resort to assessing the risk of their credit portfolio and building an effective credit risk management strategy.
+To reduce losses, credit organizations and online lending systems resort to assessing the risk of their credit portfolio and building an effective credit risk management strategy.

 What is credit risk?